mfikes/cljs-bean/README.md

 ;; => {"a" 1, "b" 2, "c/d" 3, "e f" 4}
 ```

-You can control key to property name management by supplying both `:key->prop` and `:prop->key`.
+You can control the key to property name mapping by supplying both `:key->prop` and `:prop->key`.
-For example, to mimic the behavior of ClojureScript's JavaScript object literal syntax, where
+Here is an example that mimics the behavior of ClojureScript's JavaScript object literal syntax, where
-keywords are used only if they can be represented as simple keywords:
+keywords are used only if properties can be represented as simple keywords:

 ```clojure
 (defn prop->key [prop]